bitlogik/pyWalletConnect/README.md

 `.reply_error( req_id, message, error_code )`
 Send a RPC error to the webapp (through the relay).
 *req_id* is the JSON-RPC id of the corresponding query request.
 *message* is a string providing a short description of the error.
 *error_code* is a number that indicates the error type that occurred.
 See [the WalletConnect standard Error Codes](https://docs.walletconnect.com/2.0/specs/clients/sign/error-codes).

+`.reject( req_id, error_code=5000 )`
+Inform the webapp that this request was rejected by the user.
+*req_id* is the JSON-RPC id of the corresponding query request.
+*error_code* is a rejection code to send to webapp (default 5000).

 `.open_session()`
 Start a WalletConnect session : wait for the session call request message.